 Child Custody/Child Support

-The law office of Sam P. Dixon, III represents clients in all kinds of child custody and child support cases throughout the State of Alabama.
+The law office of Sam P. Dixon, III represents clients in all kinds of child custody and child support cases throughout central Alabama including Jefferson County, Shelby County, St. Clair County, and surrounding areas.
 Child-Custody and Child Support matters can be the most contentious matters in the legal system.
 If you need an aggressive, experienced, and talented Child Custody or Child Support Lawyer in Alabama, look no further.

 - Child-Custody— Custody of a child is most often raised during a divorce proceeding, but is also frequently litigated in Juvenile matters, or post-divorce cases where circumstances have changed, and the best interest of the child is at issue.
 Needless-to-say, these matters are some of the most challenging circumstances in family law and divorce litigation practice.
 Very few people willingly give up custody of their children, and most are going to fight and go to war in the courtroom, to preserve their rights to their children.